jeyabalajis/aws-certified-sa-pro-notes/docs/deployment/opsworks.md

 - Create and start new instances to replace your current online instances.
 Then delete the current instances.
 The new instances will have the latest set of security patches installed during setup.
 - On Linux-based instances in Chef 11.10 or older stacks, run the Update Dependencies stack command, which installs the current set of security patches and other updates on the specified instances.

+## Pricing

+- Chef: You are charged based on the number of nodes connected to your Chef Automate instance the times they are running for and the EC2 instance which is running.